SpeechColab/Leaderboard/README.md

 ---
 ### Step 2: prepare and upload your submission directory to leaderboard model hub.
-In this directory, you should have:
+This directory should have:
-* `MBI` program
+* `MBI`: MBI program
-* a docker file `docker/Dockerfile`, it should provide installation of your MBI dependencies.
+* `docker/Dockerfile`: dockerfile that setups all dependencies of your MBI program.
-* all resources that are required by your MBI program, such as models, configs..., you can name and place these resources whatever you like, your MBI program read these, leaderboard pipeline don't care.
+* all necessary resources of your MBI program(such as models, configs...), you can name and organize these resources whatever you like as long as they are inside your submission directory.
+Your MBI program read these, leaderboard pipeline don't care.

 for example, in a sample submission dir, `tree .` gives:
 ```